splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/0-panorama/03-inheritance.md

  * @field error_code The code associated with the error.
  *
  * All error message are sent by the system, so the sender is hardcoded to "System".
- * When printed, it includes the error code for support reference.
+ * When printed, it includes the error code in the output.
  */
 class error_message : public text_message
 {